Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Colorado businesses with 1 or more employees generally must carry workers' compensation insurance; sole proprietors, partners in partnerships, and members of LLCs are listed exemptions in the state data.
+- Colorado businesses with 1 or more employees generally must carry workers' compensation insurance; sole proprietors, partners in partnerships, and members of LLCs may be exempt.

-- Colorado requires businesses to maintain proof of general liability coverage for most commercial leases, so paperhanger insurance requirements in Colorado often start with landlord-facing documentation.
+- Most commercial leases in Colorado require proof of general liability coverage, so paperhanger insurance requirements in Colorado often start with landlord-facing documentation.

 - Commercial auto minimums in Colorado are listed as $25,000/$50,000/$15,000, which matters if a wallpaper contractor uses a vehicle to transport ladders, paste, and equipment.